Video Streaming Software and Multi-Bitrate Streaming: Getting Started

 This article will focus on the settings you need to get the right to make the experience of the viewer as positive as possible.
 With that in mind, this article will begin by talking about QoE.
 Then we’ll go over various elements that play a role in determining the quality of a live stream.
 We’ll go over the best video streaming software settings.

 In the final sections, we’ll discuss how to reach users with slow internet speeds.
 This includes multi-bitrate streaming.
 We’ll explore what this is, how it works, and how it compares with other methods.
 Finally, we’ll finish up by discussing adaptive video players.

 Let’s jump right into it.

 QoE is a term that’s widely used in the OTT video industry.
 It stands for Quality of Experience.
 Quality of Experience is highest when a viewer is delivered the sharpest possible video, continuously, with no interruptions.
 QoE is a subjective measure, but it’s based on some measurable issues.
-The main contributors to a low quality of experience would be:
+The main contributors to the low quality of the experience would be:

 - Buffering or lagging

 - Stream fails to start or fails during the broadcast